Frequently Asked Questions

 Grades earned for courses taken abroad will not be included in the Smith GPA, although the letter grade will be printed on the transcript.

-The only exception to this policy is the courses, credits and grades earned on the Smith JYA programs in Geneva, Hamburg, Paris and Florence.
-For these programs, the courses and credits will appear on the Smith transcript as Smith courses and the grades will be factored in to the Smith GPA.
+The only exceptions to this policy are the courses, credits and grades earned on the Smith programs in Geneva, Hamburg, Paris and Florence.
+For these programs, the courses and credits will appear on the Smith transcript as Smith courses and the grades will be factored into the Smith GPA.

 While She Is Away

 How often should I communicate with my daughter while she is abroad?

 This is a personal decision, but we recommend that before your daughter departs from home that you discuss with her the avenue of communication (e.g., e-mail, telephone, skype, FaceTime) and how often you both want to communicate.

 Many families find that regular weekly or biweekly e-mail communication works very well.
 Agreeing on a regular day of the week to communicate can help to keep you up to date on your daughter's activities without impinging on her need to explore her new environment and become acquainted with the people around her.

 Online video chats or online telephone conversations can be helpful in situations where you need to discuss something important together to reach a decision, although overuse can lead to your daughter becoming more dependent on you instead of more independent.
 It is helpful to remember that just because you can communicate daily with your daughter, doesn't mean that this amount of communication will actually help her plunge into her new situation.
 In fact, sometimes too much communication with home can cause the reverse: the student spends too much time on the computer and not enough time exploring her new environment and focusing on new acquaintances.
 This can lead to increased isolation and diminished experiences which in turn can cause a significant downturn in her feelings about being in the study abroad location.